trampgeek/moodle-filter_ace_inline/README.md

 It is also recommended to adjust the settings of the scrollbar style in the Firefox browser to allow ease of use.

 ## Change History
- * Version 1.3.8+
+ * Version 1.3.9
    Change background colour of read-only ace-inline divs to light grey to distinguish them for editable ones.
+Various tweaks to behat tests and style file to keep the githug CI style checkers happy.

  * Version 1.3.8
     Trivial change: confusing error message 'User config error' changed to just 'Run error', as could